Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Introduction

 \section{Introduction}

-In the last decades, the major progress in the experimental control of quantum lattice models has given consequent momentum to the analytical and experimental investigation of the quench dynamics of isolated quantum systems~\cite{jurcevic2014,richerme2014,cheneau2012,polkovnikov2011,gogolin2016,calabrese2005}.
-Recently, a new spectroscopy method has been introduced theoretically and verify numerically using tensor networks for isolated quantum spin and bosonic lattice models.
-The latter is based on the dynamical properties of the model induced by weak sudden global or local quenches~\cite{sanchezpalencia2019,villa2020} and is referred to as quench spectroscopy.
-This new method to determine low-lying excitation spectra has been recently applied experimentally to the dipolar XY model using Rydberg atoms~\cite{browaeys2024} and has provided promising results.
+In the last decades, the major progress in the experimental control of quantum lattice models has given consequent momentum to the analytical and experimental investigation of the quench dynamics of isolated Hermitian quantum systems~\cite{jurcevic2014,richerme2014,cheneau2012,polkovnikov2011,gogolin2016,calabrese2005}.
+Recently, a new spectroscopy method has been introduced theoretically and verified numerically using tensor-network-based techniques for isolated quantum spin and bosonic lattice models.
+The latter, justified using an eigenstate decomposition, is based on the dynamical properties of the model induced by weak sudden global or local quenches~\cite{sanchezpalencia2019,villa2020} and is referred to as quench spectroscopy.
+This new method to determine low-lying excitation spectra has been recently applied experimentally to the dipolar XY model using neutral Rydberg atoms~\cite{browaeys2024} and has provided promising results.
 However, since quantum systems cannot be purely isolated from their environment, it is natural that the study of open quantum systems has attracted a lot of interest in the last few years~\cite{zoller2008,buchler2008,cirac2009} by taking into account dissipative effects such as local dephasing noise~\cite{esposito2005,gaspard2005,Eisler_2011,kollath2018,turkeshi2021diffusion}, incoherent hopping~\cite{alba2020} and local gain/loss processes ~\cite{langen2016,rauer2016,syassen2008,bo2013,ott2013,alba2022,rosso2021,rosso2023,mazza2023dissipative}.
-These open quantum lattice models are governed by the well-known Lindblad master equation ~\cite{fazio2024,breuer2007,ashida2020,daley2014} characterising the time evolution of the quantum system density matrix.
-However, the possibility to apply the quench spectroscopy for open quantum lattice models has not been investigated and corresponds to the main study of the present research work.\\
+These open quantum lattice models are governed by the well-known Lindblad master equation ~\cite{fazio2024,breuer2007,ashida2020,daley2014} characterizing the time evolution of the quantum system density matrix.
+However, the possibility to apply the quench spectroscopy to open and non-Hermitian quantum lattice models has not been investigated and corresponds to the central point of this research work.